-This is list of the best surf brands in no particular order.
-We’ve included each surf company logo, their official “about us” statement and links to their websites and social media channels.
+This is a list of the world’s best surf brands, in no particular order.
+We’ve included each surf company’s logo, their official “about us” statement and links to their websites and social media channels.

 The list includes surf fashion brands, surfboard shapers and gear manufacturers.
 Enjoy this trip through surf brand heaven, complete with images and videos from every company.